-In C, the float data type represents floating point numbers, using 32 bits.
-We use this type more often than the double, because we rarely need the double’s precision.
+In C float is a data type that represents floating point numbers, using 32 bits.
+We use this type more often than double, because we rarely need the double’s precision.

 The specifier for printing and scanning float values is the same %f.